 How Is Clinical Negligence Defined Under Law?

 A personal injury lawyer needs to understand just what clinical negligence is in the eyes of the law in the UK.
-Clinical negligence of medical malpractice as it used to be termed, can be defined as any action a medical professional takes, or that they fail to take by omission, which does not follow the generally accepted medical practices adhered to by the entire medical community, that results in harm being caused to the patient.
-Clinical negligence is very similar to professional negligence in the eyes of the law and similar to all tort laws in general.
+Clinical negligence can be defined as any action a medical professional takes, or that they fail to take by omission, which does not follow the generally accepted medical practices adhered to by the entire medical community, that results in harm being caused to the patient.

 Legal Expert operates a highly skilled and experienced team of clinical negligence solicitors across the UK.
 Call us on the number at the bottom of this page so that we can begin representing you in a clinical negligence claim immediately.